TomPace101/nanopore_diffusion/notes.md

 or reviewing request status, etc.
 Maybe you'll even want a python module, so you can do some of this from within python.
+Actually, that would probably be more useful than adding more command line arguments.

 _TODO_ construct a module dependency graph